-- Audit the language skills of all early years staff in Powys to identify where additional training is needed through schemes such as Camau. - Ensure all early years staff have Welsh language competency which is at least equivalent to level 4 (PCC level): 'I can interact with a degree of fluency and spontaneity that makes interaction with native speakers possible.
-I can take an active part in discussion in familiar contexts.' - Work with Mudiad Meithrin to provide a professional learning programme to support staff that need further development of effective language immersion methods in the early years (Croesi'r Bont) - this will ensure that most early years staff can support children's language development successfully - Ensure that the authority's new Post-16 Strategic Management Board works with Mudiad Meithrin, schools and further education providers to promote the benefits of bilingualism in the workplace, and to ensure that young people can access childcare courses through the medium of Welsh. - Ensure that post-16 learners can access work experience at Cylchoedd Meithrin.
+- Audit the language skills of all early years staff in Powys by December 2022 to identify where additional training is needed through schemes such as Camau. - Ensure all early years staff have Welsh language competency which is at least equivalent to level 4 (PCC level): 'I can interact with a degree of fluency and spontaneity that makes interaction with native speakers possible.
+I can take an active part in discussion in familiar contexts' by 2032 - Continue to work with and fund Mudiad Meithrin to provide a professional learning programme to support staff that need further development of effective language immersion methods in the early years (Croesi'r Bont) - this will ensure that most early years staff can support children's language development successfully - Ensure that the authority's new Post-16 Strategic Management Board works with Mudiad Meithrin, schools and further education providers to promote the benefits of bilingualism in the workplace, and to ensure that young people can access childcare courses through the medium of Welsh.

+Ensure that post-16 learners can access work experience at Cylchoedd Meithrin